MacOS vs Windows OS – Who Wins the Best OS Title?Donna Marie Padua

 Cortana arrived on Windows 10 before Siri made it to the Mac.
-Both AI can open apps and web pages through voice command and so much even control smart home devices.
-Both can be used to set reminders, send emails, and search the web.
+Both AI can open apps and web pages through voice command and even control smart home devices.
+They can be used to set reminders, send emails, and search the web.

 Both can be invoked by voice.
-But Siri can’t log out of or shut down the computer which Cortana can.
+But Siri can’t log out of or shut down the computer, which Cortana can.
 Another advantage of Cortana is it can send requests to Amazon’s Alexa.
-Although there have been so many complaints against the Cortana which made Microsoft decide to put an option to turn it off for those who find the AI weird.
+However, there have been so many complaints against Cortana, which made Microsoft decide to put an option to turn it off for those who find the AI weird.

 11. Taskbar vs. Dock

-With Mac OS, when you click on a running app’s Dock icon, its window doesn’t appear on the screen.
-When you click on an app’s icon in the Dock, you may just see its menu at the top, but no program window.
+When you click on a running app’s Dock icon with Mac OS, its window doesn’t appear on the screen.
+When you click on an app’s icon in the Dock, you may see its menu at the top, but no program window.

 The Mac OS uses a mouse-over magnification for emphasis on your selection.
 But the Windows OS taskbar is more functional.
-You just hover the mouse over an open taskbar button and you will see be given a thumbnail overview of the program.
-Also the Taskbar Jump Lists lets you see the recently opened files as well as the frequently used actions in that program.
+You hover the mouse over an open taskbar button, and you will see be given a thumbnail overview of the program.
+Also, the Taskbar Jump Lists lets you see the recently opened files and the frequently used actions in that program.